sauce-mods-sisu/sisu-hud/README.md

 - All things are in metric because metric is just better (will fix as inclined)
  - p.s. you should be in metric because you get more xp!
 (20 per km, vs 30 per mile, conversion is 1.62 km per mile)
 - Bounding box and disappearing resizeHandle (square box)
+ - Progress has been made, press Settings Button and it will reveal the Electron Window bounding box that you are free to resize
+- Distance on Pace Partners is also weird. ¯\_(ツ)_/¯

 ## FAQ